Hit the Bricks!

 OPENING DAY CEREMONY

-Location: Jaycee Stage – Frontier Park
+Location: KATY Depot – Frontier Park

 THE SANTA PARADE

-Time: Saturdays & Sundays at 12PM
+Time: Saturdays & Sundays at Noon

 Weekends during the festival kick off with a special holiday treat as Saint Charles Christmas Traditions’® renowned Santa Parade brings pomp and pageantry to the historic district.
 Marvel at the spectacle as all of your favorite Legends of Christmas march right down the middle of Main Street.
 While you delight in the antics of your favorite holiday figures, the carolers will provide the soundtrack as they take you on a musical journey of festive tunes that span from classic Victorian carols to holiday standards of the 1940s and 1950s.You won’t want to miss the parade’s grand finale, where an international delegation of global gift givers (each carrying the flag of their native country) herald the arrival of the guests of honor: Santa and Mrs. Claus (who arrive via a horse-drawn carriage).